Castlefield: Present day

 As part of the renewal of the site, an extensive outdoor area was developed as an events arena which is used for a wide variety of events, including the annual 'Dpercussion' music festival.
 Granada Television studios are located in the area along with the now closed Granada Studios Tour.
 In 2008 it was reported that ITV were considering re-opening the tour as the company is searching for new forms of revenue to restore growth.

 Castlefield has several bars and restaurants which are particularly popular during the summer months when people flock to the area to enjoy the large outdoor drinking areas and regular live music events.
+The popular Barça Bar (originally opened by Mik Hucknall, Simply Red) and Dukes 92 serve as the only bars with huge outdoor seating, within the Castlefield basin.
+There are then The Wharf (gastro pub) and The Arches Castlefield (above Barça Bar) that serve food and offer event space.

-The popular Barça Bar closed in late December 2008, leaving Dukes 92, Choice Bar & Restaurant and Lava Bar as the only bars within the Castlefield basin.
-Castle Quay is the home of radio stations Hits Radio (formerly Key 103) and Greatest Hits Radio.
+Castle Quay is the home of Bauer Media's network centre, housing national radio stations Hits Radio and Greatest Hits Radio.

 Planning permission to turn the empty Jackson's Wharf building into a modern five-storey block of flats by the Peel Group was rejected for a second time in 2008.
 In 2011, planning permission was rejected again by Manchester City Council with opposition from locals.
 Peel subsequently decided to sell the building and it is now a gastropub.

 In 1996 an architectural design competition was launched to create Timber Wharf by developers Urban Splash and RIBA Competitions to design a new housing type capable of being mass-produced, using modern building techniques on a realistic budget to challenge the preconceived notions of volume house building.
 162 entries were submitted for the project and Glenn Howells Architects provided the winning entry, the building was completed in 2002 and has since gone on to win a number of awards.